All Episodes

 Perhaps this one will get worked out, but at the moment, Heffernan seems determined to fight it all away, and he has a safety record with which it's hard to argue.

-So that's the Obama OSHA.
+So that's the Obama-OSHA.

-And now fines that are unaffordable for a job being done 11 feet off the ground.
+Tuck point business, 35 years, no problems, no violations, and now fines that are unaffordable for a job being done 11 feet off the ground.

 This goes along with the unemployment news.